benmvp/slides/2020/tsconf/react.md

 </div>

 NOTES:
-- For non-CRA apps, it's pretty straightforward
+- For non-CRA apps, it's fairly straightforward
 - In the past, you had to ditch Babel and use TS for JS transpiling & type checking
 - Now TS & Babel work together
   * Add `@babel/preset-typescript` to Babel config
-  * It handles understanding TS and transpiling to JS with other plugins like JSX
+  * It handles understanding TS and transpiling to JS with other presets like `@babel/preset-react`
-- You only using the TS compiler for type-checking, while Babel handles transpiling
+- You only use the TS compiler for type-checking, while Babel handles transpiling
   * IMO Babel does a better job of transpiling
   * Its ecosystem around plugins is much more robust than what TS offers
-- You will, need to add your own `tsconfig.json`
-  * Speaking of which...

 /////
 <!-- .slide: data-background="url(../../img/ts-react/tools-todd-quackenbush-IClZBVw5W5A-unsplash.jpg) no-repeat center" data-background-size="cover" -->